Women of the Mountain is a documentary that chronicles the immense power that comes from breaking free from generational cycles of abuse.

 The global support Women of the Mountain has received is truly remarkable.
-With the support of private donors, Kickstarter, in kind contributions and her own personal savings, Rebecca has raised over $480,000 for the film.
-To finish the film Rebecca needs to raise $375,000 more.
-This money will go directly to post production, editing, music, and developing our social impact campaign.
+The support of private donors, Kickstarter, and in kind contributions have made this film possible.
+Every dollar raised goes directly to covering final shoots, editing, animation, music scores and developing the film's social impact campaign.

 You can learn more about the film at womenofthemountain.com